uchicago-webservices/uac-2017-alexa-engage/README.md

 	(venv) $ zappa init
 	(venv) $ zappa deploy dev

 To update, you don't need to do most of the set-up steps.
-Just do these:
+Just do these from the project root:

 	$ virtualenv venv
 	$ source venv/bin/activate